-Attendance at any CSO and Council arranged workshops and annual update workshops arranged thereafter is encouraged as good practice.
+Attendance at any CSO and Council arranged workshops and annual update workshops arranged thereafter is encouraged as good practice, and are also open to other pharmacy staff who may be involved in supporting service delivery.

-- 11.2 All pharmacists accredited to provide Chlamydia Testing and Treatment have to have registered with CPPE learning record online before approval to supply with be given by the Commissioner - 11.3 If a trained pharmacists moves on, it is the responsibility of the provider to let the commissioner know there is a vacancy and who is replacing them, with a suitable timeframe. - 11.4 The pharmacy should be registered as healthy living pharmacy level 1 with the RSPH - 11.5 By providing this public health service you agree to sharing of anonymised activity data with Surrey LPC for the purposes of service development.
+- 11.2 All pharmacists accredited to provide Chlamydia Testing and Treatment must have registered with CPPE learning record online before approval to supply with be given by the Commissioner. - 11.3 If a trained pharmacists leaves the pharmacy, it is the responsibility of the provider to let the commissioner know there is a vacancy and who is replacing them, with a suitable timeframe. - 11.4 By providing this public health service you agree to sharing of anonymised activity data with Surrey LPC for the purposes of service development.